Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 * In order to specify that at least one doctor must be on call, you would need a constraint that involves multiple objects.
 Most databases do not have built-in support for such constraints, but you may be able to implement them with triggers or materialized views, depending on the database.

-* If you can’t use a serializable isolation level, the second-best option in this case is probably to explicitly lock the rows that the transaction depends on.
+* **If you can’t use a serializable isolation level, the second-best option in this case is probably to explicitly lock the rows that the transaction depends on.**

 #### Phantoms causing write skew

 All of these examples follow a similar pattern:

-1. A SELECT query checks whether some requirement is satisfied by searching for rows that match some search condition (there are at least two doctors on call, there are no existing bookings for that room at that time, the position on the board doesn’t already have another figure on it, the username isn’t already taken, there is still money in the account).
+1. **A SELECT query checks whether some requirement is satisfied by searching for rows that match some search condition** (there are at least two doctors on call, there are no existing bookings for that room at that time, the position on the board doesn’t already have another figure on it, the username isn’t already taken, there is still money in the account).

-2. Depending on the result of the first query, the application code decides how to continue (perhaps to go ahead with the operation, or perhaps to report an error to the user and abort).
+2. **Depending on the result of the first query**, the application code decides how to continue (perhaps to go ahead with the operation, or perhaps to report an error to the user and abort).

 3. If the application decides to go ahead, it makes a write (INSERT, UPDATE, or DELETE) to the database and commits the transaction.